iWisp360/apt-tools/README.md

 That installs gimp.

 If you want to remove a package it's the same syntax as before but pass "rm" to option argument instead.

+For multiple packages pass a string like this "package1 package2 package3"

 ### What if I don't want confirmation?